Tour & Taxis: Industrialisation and construction

 Along with much of the rest of Europe, Belgium experienced intense economic and industrial growth during the "long nineteenth century".
-The Willebroek Canal, which had originally been constructed in the 1550s and 1560s, took on increased importance in Belgium's global trade over the course of the 1800s, as it connects Brussels to the Scheldt River and ultimately the North Sea.
-In 1895, the Tour & Taxis site was selected by the Belgian State and the City of Brussels as the location for a new commercial station along the Brussels Canal.
-Construction of the Tour & Taxis industrial complex, spread over 37 ha of land, officially began on 22 July 1900, with King Leopold II present for the inaugural festivities.
+The Willebroek Canal, which had originally been constructed in the 1550s and 1560s, took on increased importance in the country's global trade over the course of the 1800s, and was modernised between 1829 and 1836.
+Its course was also amended to connect to the Brussels–Charleroi Canal, which opened in 1832, thus creating a direct link between the Port of Antwerp and the industrial area of Charleroi (Wallonia).